Dawenster/conveyor-for-slack/README.md

 SLACK_SIGNING_SECRET='bar'
 SLACK_CHANNEL_ID='CFOO'
 PORT=8080 # Optional
+LOCAL_DEV=True # Optional - only set for local development
 ```

 From there, you can pretty much start the up and be good to go.
 For my deployment at my company, mine is in a Docker container on Nomad, with Consul and some other fun frippery providing commuication with the outside world.
 So everything is orchestrated and all needed aspects are launched in the Dockerfile.